Things to do in Egypt

 Karnak Temple, Luxor

 Karnak is an outstanding complex of sanctuaries, temples, chapels, and obelisks 2.5 kilometres/1.6 miles north of Luxor.
 It covers more than 2 sq kilometres/almost 1 square mile and translates as “fortified village”.
 At the centre is the Temple of Amun, the earthly 'home' of the local god; which has been–added to, dismantled, restored and enlarged–over nearly 1500 years.
 Karnak was the most important place of worship in Egypt during the New Kingdom period between the 16th Century BC and the 11th century BC.
 The complex is a vast open-air site and includes the Karnak Open Air Museum.
 It is believed to be the second-most visited historical site in Egypt after the pyramids.
 It consists of four main parts, of which only the largest is currently open to the general public.
 The difference between Karnak and most of the other temples and sites in Egypt is the length of time over which it was developed and used.
-Approximately thirty pharaohs contributed to the buildings which allowed it to reach a size and diversity not seen elsewhere.
+Approximately thirty pharaohs contributed to the buildings which allowed them to reach a size and diversity not seen elsewhere.
 One famous part of Karnak is the Hypostyle Hall with 134 massive columns arranged in 16 rows; 122 of these columns are 10 metres tall.

 Valley of the Kings, Luxor